Luann de Lesseps Says She Hasn’t Seen Ex-Husband Tom D’Agostino In Over 18 Months

-Luann de Lesseps has moved on from ex Tom D’Agostino and she’s not looking back.
+Luann de Lesseps has moved on from ex Tom D’Agostino, and she’s not looking back.

-Currently, the 53-year-old is touring the country for her cabaret show and recently made a stop in Atlantic City, New Jersey.
+Currently, the 53-year-old is touring the country for her cabaret show, and recently made a stop in Atlantic City, New Jersey.
 According to Page Six, there is a question and answer segment in the show where audience members can ask the Bravo star whatever they would like.
-One member of the crowd at Atlantic City’s Borgata Hotel & Casino asked de Lesseps when the last time she saw ex Tom D’Agostino was — and the Countess was incredibly candid.
+One member of the crowd at Atlantic City’s Borgata Hotel & Casino asked de Lesseps when the last time she saw ex Tom D’Agostino was — and the countess was incredibly candid.

 “To be perfectly honest, I have not seen Tom like in 18 months — a long time.
 But I try to avoid the Upper East Side at all costs.”

 As fans of The Real Housewives of New York City know, Tom and Luann’s marriage was very short-lived.
-The couple wed on New Year’s Eve in 2016 but ended up separating just 7 months later.
-In part of her cabaret show, Lu discusses the divorce, saying that Tom cheated on her but she’s not going to give back the wedding ring.
+The couple wed on New Year’s Eve in 2016, but ended up separating just 7 months later.
+In part of her cabaret show, Lu discusses the divorce, saying that Tom cheated on her — but also that she’s not going to give back the wedding ring.

-Prior to marrying Tom, de Lesseps was married to Count Alexandre de Lesseps from 1993-2009.
+Prior to marrying Tom, de Lesseps was married to Count Alexandre de Lesseps from 1993 through 2009.
 The pair have two children together — daughter Victoria and son Noel.
-And during another part of her Atlantic City show, another fan asked de Lesseps for advice on how to navigate through a divorce.
+During another part of her Atlantic City show, another fan asked de Lesseps for advice on how to navigate through a divorce.

 “I’ve done it twice girlfriend, I have a little experience.
 Take the high road.
 Don’t get down and dirty.
 And believe me, you’ll get out quicker and things will be easier,” she dished.
 “You get a lot with honey.
 Don’t be mean and nasty.”